-An informative press conference, held on September 9, 2020 by the Chief Medical Officer Dr. John Lee, Premier Alden McLaughlin, Governor Martyn Roper, Commerce Minister Joey Hew and Health Minister Dwayne Seymour, gave us insights as to how we will be welcoming visitors to our shores again very soon.
-Here are some highlights from the press conference.
+An informative press conference, held on September 9, 2020, by the Chief Medical Officer Dr John Lee, Premier Alden McLaughlin, Governor Martyn Roper, Commerce Minister Joey Hew and Health Minister Dwayne Seymour, gave us insights as to how we will be welcoming visitors to our shores again very soon.
+Here are some highlights from the press conference on border opening:

 From 1st October, specific Cayman Airways flights and British Airways flights will bring visitors to our shores, along with private planes, but anyone wishing to travel here must first register with the Government’s Travel Time website (www.exploregov.ky/traveltime).
 Premier McLaughlin stressed that Cayman was not opening its border to commercial flights and acknowledged the “reopening” may not look that different from the current situation.